projectatomic/atomic-site/source/docs/docker_patches.md

 | System-logging-for-docker-daemon-API-calls | Upstream | [14446](https://github.com/docker/docker/pull/14446) | Blocked |
 | Audit-logging-support-for-daemon-API-calls | Upstream | [109](https://github.com/rhatdan/docker/pull/109) | Blocked |
 | Add-volume-support-to-docker-build | Upstream | See Below | See Below |

+Patches which have been accepted by upstream docker are not represented in this chart.

+A list of backport patches will be added to this page later.

 ## Longer Patch Descriptions